-The purpose of the attack is always to force them to act in their interests or to transfer their personal data to them.
-And they do it with the help of human emotions – they cause curiosity or shock.
+The purpose of these attacks are always to force them to act in their interests or to transfer their personal data to them.
+And they do it with the help of human emotions – they cause anxiety, curiosity, fear or shock.
 Most often, messages will consist of wording charged with urgency or emotionality.

 Fraudsters create a master email that they send out to emails they have in their database on behalf of legitimate companies – banks or credit card companies.
 Such a letter that is fishing or phishing for information will include a request for your account login information or other financial information such as a credit card number or social security number.